TheMrKingent/NeuralUpscale/README.md

 upscaler = luminanceUpscaler(model)
 ```

 5. Upscale!
-Returns a `PIL` image instance, which you can save as usual:
+Returns an image upscaled by a factor of 2 in both width and height (4 times as many pixels) as a `PIL` image instance, which you can save as usual:

 ```python
 img_2x = upscaler.upscale(img)